Introduction

 }

-Here we create a string s and then a variable lang which is assigned the return value of a prompt dialog.
-In this prompt, the user could enter the text 'JavaScript' in any casing, like 'JavaSCRIPT', 'JAVASCRIPT' etc.
+Here we create a string str and then a variable lang which is assigned the value input in a prompt dialog.
+In this prompt, the user could enter the text 'JavaScript' in any casing, like 'JavaSCRIPT', 'JAVASCRIPT' etc; they'll all compare equal to 'JavaScript'.

-Our program converts both this return value and the string s into lowercase before comparing them, to make sure that all matching input values (with potentially different casing) lead to the desired console log.
+Our program would convert both the input value and the string str into lowercase before comparing them to make sure that the casing doesn't interfere with our comparison.

 Trimming whitespace characters

-Oftem times while working with user input, you'll come across strings with redundant pieces of whitespace characters in the beginning or end.
+Often times while working with user input, you'll come across strings with redundant pieces of whitespace characters at the beginning or end.

 Whitespace characters include spaces, tabs (\t), carriage returns (\r) and newlines (\n).

-For instance, a user might have input a value containing extra spaces in the beginning or there might be unnecessary newlines at the end.
+For instance, a user might have input a value containing extra spaces at the start, or there might be unnecessary newlines at the end.

-To clear away such characters from the string, we could use the trim() method.
+To clear away such characters from the string, we could use the trim() string method.

 The trim() method removes whitespace characters from both ends of a given string.